DiegoFCJ/self/README.md

 3. Bot Hosting: Bots are hosted in this repository and served via GitHub Pages for easy downloading.

 ### 🌟 Submitting a Pull Request
-1. After adding your bot and updating the necessary files, commit your changes:
+1. Create a new branch under bot-list-feature branch:
     ```bash
+    git checkout bot-list-feature
+    git checkout -b Your-Bot-Name
+    ```

+2. After adding your bot and updating the necessary files, commit your changes:
+    ```bash
     git add .
     git commit -m "Added MyAwesomeBot"
     ```

-2. Push your changes to your forked repository:
+3. Push your changes to your forked repository:
     ```bash
     git push origin main
     ```

-3. Open a Pull Request to the original repository with a clear description of your bot.
+4. Open a Pull Request to the original repository with a clear description of your bot.

 ### 🛡 License
 By contributing, you agree that your bot will be open-sourced under the same license as this repository.
 Ensure you have the rights to share the bot.